derailed/popeye/README.md

 ## The Command Line

 You can use Popeye standalone or using a spinach yaml config to tune the sanitizer.
-Details of the spinach yaml are below.
+Details about the Popeye configuration file are below.

 ```shell
 # Dump version info